nolim1t/nolim1t.github.io/contactpolicy.md

 ## Order of Messaging Priorities

 * Facebook Messenger (Try to use secret chats.
-Please INTRODUCE yourself.)
-* Wire Messenger
+Please INTRODUCE yourself.
+Not having a complete profile including a profile picture will be ignored)
 * Email.
 You may contact hello @ this domain.
 However, please PGP Encrypt it with my [key](https://nolim1t.co/key/pgpkey.asc.txt) as a test that you are not a spammer.
 * Keybase
+* Wire Messenger
 * Snap
 * Twitter
 * iMessage (I use MacOS and iOS, but I'm trying to phase this off)
-* Telegram (Try to use secret chats, although they do suck)
+* Telegram (Please introduce yourself, or you will be blocked.)
 * Any other messengersi/services (LINE / WhatsApp)

 ## Reply / Follow / Add Policy